MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/administration/conditional-access-and-multi-factor-authentication-in-flow.md

 ---
-title: Conditional access and multifactor authentication in Flow
+title: Conditional access and multifactor authentication in Power Automate (Flow)
 description: Using conditional access has an unexpected effect on users who use Flow to connect to Microsoft services that are relevant to conditional access policies. ms.reviewer: sranjan, hamenon ms.date: 03/31/2021 ms.subservice: power-automate-admin ms.custom: has-azure-ad-ps-ref
 ---
-# Recommendations for conditional access and multifactor authentication in Microsoft Flow
+# Recommendations for conditional access and multifactor authentication in Microsoft Power Automate (Flow)

 [Conditional Access](/azure/active-directory/conditional-access/overview) is a feature of Microsoft Entra ID that lets you control how and when users can access applications and services.
-Despite its usefulness, you should be aware that using conditional access might have an adverse or unexpected effect on users in your organization who use Microsoft Flow to connect to Microsoft services that are relevant to conditional access policies.
+Despite its usefulness, you should be aware that using conditional access might have an adverse or unexpected effect on users in your organization who use Microsoft Power Automate (Flow) to connect to Microsoft services that are relevant to conditional access policies.

 _Applies to:_ &nbsp; Power Automate
 _Original KB number:_ &nbsp; 4467879